the court adopts a definite guideline in the property settlement in a divorce proceeding.

 b.Earning capability of the party – another important thing to be considered is the capability of a party to earn his living.
 Those who do not have an opportunity to pay for their own will need more support;

-c.Whether a party will have child custody and take care of their young children – spouses who have child custody and are willing to take care of their young children is entitled to more financial support considering that they will take care of their child’s rearing and growth;
+c.Whether a party will have child custody and take care of their young children – spouses who have child custody and are willing to take care of their young children are entitled to more financial support considering that they will take care of their child’s rearing and growth;

 d.Duration of marriage – some considers that spouses are entitled to more benefits in long marriages compared to those who were only married for a couple of years; and